highcharts/highcharts/docs/stock/getting-started-stock.md

 Basic example
 --------------

-To create your first simple stock chart, all you need to do is to define the dataset appropriate for the [series type](https://api.highcharts.com/highstock/series) that you choose.
+To create your first basic stock chart, all you need to do is to define the dataset appropriate for the [series type](https://api.highcharts.com/highstock/series) that you choose.
 The default series type is a [line series](https://api.highcharts.com/highstock/series.line).

 That's all you need to get started with Highcharts Stock: